Northward-Design/gulp-recipes-es6/ingredients/css/browsersync-css/README.md

-BrowserSync CSS
+BrowserSync CSS Ingredient
 ================================================================================

-A CSS BrowserSync, Watch, Lint, Autoprefixer, and Minify task with Source Maps.
+A CSS BrowserSync, Watch, Lint, Autoprefixer, and Minification Task with Source Maps.

-- Synchronizes the Browser to `dist/styles` and updates on any change.
+- Synchronizes the browser to `dist/styles` and updates on any change.
 - Watches all `css` files in `src/css`.
 - Lints, Prefixes, and Minifies all `.css` files from `src/css` to `dist/styles`.
 - Renames files to `*.min.css`.